Foreign relations of the Ryukyu Kingdom: Post-Satsuma

 In 1609, the Satsuma Domain launched an invasion of the Ryukyu Kingdom following decades of rising tensions.
 This war, authorized by Tokugawa, resulted in a decisive Satsuma victory.
-The end result forced Ryukyu to pay tribute to Satsuma while also giving up the Satsunan Islands.
+The result forced Ryukyu to pay tribute to Satsuma while also giving up the Satsunan Islands.

 Satsuma initially promoted the introduction of Japanese culture into the Ryukyu Kingdom.
 This idea was later reversed due to the desire of keeping Ryukyu's appearance as an independent nation.
 This was done in order to appease China, which would've severed its trade with Ryukyu if it were to find out its vassalage to Japan.
 Common methods used to conceal Ryukyuan ties to Satsuma included a ban on Japanese cultural or physical expression.
 Under this loophole, Satsuma was able to profit off of Chinese trade in the region despite the lack of tributary ties between the Ming Dynasty and mainland Japan.

 For the next 2 centuries, the Ryukyu Kingdom underwent an era of Satsuma dominance and continued tributary ties with China.
 Following the Meiji Restoration, the Ryukyu Kingdom was turned into the Ryukyu Domain.
 It was also forced to sever ties with the Qing dynasty.
 In 1879, the Ryukyu Domain was annexed into Japan as Okinawa Prefecture, ending the existence of an independent Ryukyuan state.